General Studies Career Tracks

 Over the past few years the General Studies program at LSU Shreveport has evolved into a truly interdisciplinary program with the goal of producing graduates with fundamental training in varied yet cohesive academic fields that will benefit them both professionally and as members of the larger community.
 Within the program, we have created several career tracks based on the needs of area employers and the professional interests of potential students.
 Some of the recently established interdisciplinary career tracks include:

-- American Humanics (combines business and social sciences)
+- Nonprofit Administration (formerly American Humanics) (combines business and social sciences)

 - Health Care Services (combines natural sciences, social sciences, and business)

 - Business Information Systems (combines business and computer sciences)

 Each year the General Studies Department evaluates the potential of new "career track" options so that we can strengthen our program and provide our students with a background that will support them in the workplace.
 Look at the requirements for our current career tracks and determine if one might be of interest to you.